Oxid15/cascade/docs/en/latest/_sources/tutorials/advanced_experiment_management.rst.txt

 Lines are not the only tool to organize experiments.
 They themselves can be unified using ``Repo``.
 Repos can include both ``Data``- and ``ModelLines``.
-In Cascade you cannot store models and datasets in the same ``Line``, since each of the objects has its own .
+In Cascade you cannot store models and datasets in the same ``Line``, since each of the objects has its own versioning system.

 Repos